 - Surface to volume ratio of a sphere:

 A / V = 3 / r.

-Now we can try to derive various surface area of a sphere formulas.
-In this area of a sphere calculator we use four equations:
+Now we can try to derive various surface areas of sphere formulas.
+In this area of a sphere calculator, we use four equations:

 - Given radius: